The-Lazybone/ONLUYEN-HOMEWORK-AUTO-SOLVER/README.md

 This project was tested with the Pollinations proxy.
 You can request a key at [auth.pollinations.ai](https://auth.pollinations.ai).
 Keep the key private.

+## Model Names
+Model names used in `solver.js` (e.g., `deepseek-reasoning`, `openai-reasoning`) can be found at [text.pollinations.ai/models](https://text.pollinations.ai/models).
+Refer to this link if you wish to change the default models used by the solver.

 ## How the code reads the API key

 Priority order: